-Samantha looks forward to beginning students admitted to the culinary school her studies at Johnson and Wales and spending the next four years of her life
+Samantha looks forward to beginning spending the next four years of her life doing something she loves.

 Sobbell's future is bright, and many in the Shelton High School student body have had the privilege of enjoying her culinary creations.
-Who knows, maybe we'll see her on the Food Network one
+Who knows, maybe we'll see her on the Food Network one day!